enspiral-dev-academy/rocking-the-boat/posts/04-typed-html.md

 ```

 Two things to notice here, the first is that the file name has `tsx` as the extension so that we can use `jsx` syntax.
 The second thing is that this example uses `res.send` to respond with a string.
 The cool thing about `typed-html` is that jsx returns a string, this is why we're using `res.send`
 No need to configure an engine, middleware, or templates.
-Eveyting CAN be written in one file, but if you prefer to separate your components, this is how you would do it:
+Everything CAN be written in one file, but if you prefer to separate your components, this is how you would do it:

 ```js
 // About.tsx